Business, Marketing & Management

 Discipline overview

 Accountancy is about providing reliable, timely and accurate information for decision makers, especially for economic decisions.
-Accountants provide services relating to financial reporting, taxation, auditing, insolvency, accounting information systems, budgeting, cost management, planning and decision-making by organisations and individuals; and provide advice on associated compliance and performance requirements to ensure statutory and strategic governanceWhether working for a multinational company, a government agency or in public practice, accountants play a pivotal role in advising senior management on the financial performance and direction of the organisation.
+Accountants provide services relating to financial reporting, taxation, auditing, insolvency, accounting information systems, budgeting, cost management, planning and decision-making by organisations and individuals; and provide advice on associated compliance and performance requirements to ensure statutory and strategic governanceWhether working for a multinational company, a government agency or in public or private practice, accountants play a pivotal role in advising senior management on the financial performance and direction of the organisation.

 Key employability skills